hagenhaus/hagenhaus-com/en/home/index.md

   </div>
 </div>

-The remainder of this page demonstrates my freelance services which include creating diagrams, guides, SDK & API references, tutorials, articles, portals, slides, and courseware for software professionals.
+The remainder of this page demonstrates my freelance services which include creating diagrams, guides, SDK & API references, tutorials, articles, portals, slides, courseware, and internal engineering specifications for software professionals.
 [Contact Me](/en/contact-me/) to discuss your ideas and needs.
-Initial consultations, via phone or video conference, are free, and rates are reasonable.
+The initial consultation via phone or video conference is free, and rates are reasonable.

 # HHDataList

-The diagram above includes a frontend component named HHDataList.
-Below is a live instance:
+The diagram above includes a UI component named HHDataList.
+Below is a live instance.
+Try clicking on something:

 <div id="players-datalist" class="hh-data-list mt-4"></div>
 <script>